Find out why read alouds aren’t just for babies and toddlers, but why they’re important for older kids, too!

 I started reading aloud to my oldest when she was still an infant.
 I hadn’t spent much time around babies, but I knew that it was important to talk to them, so I would just read whatever book I happened to be reading out loud to her while she laid on my chest.
 She ended up learning to read before she turned 4, and she’s an avid reader now.

-Despite the fact that 2 of my 3 kids are able to read by themselves now, we still continue on with read alouds most evenings.
+Despite the fact that all 3 of my kids are able to read by themselves now, we still continue on with read alouds most evenings, and they’re a time we all look forward to.
+Today I want to share with you why we still read out loud with our kids who could easily read for themselves.

 6 Reasons Read Alouds Are Important: